 You, gentlemen, have had a long recitation in this Court when the Clerk of the Crown read my statement made in the Lower Court.
-In that statement I showed very clearly the whole genesis of these prosecutions, and I hope you listened to it interruption by the Court) agreement to people.
-Ex-hypothesi, you will take it commit criminal offence which makes in that we are truthful people also.
-So far as any agreement to tell the Muslim troops in India-even what the law of Islam is concerned, there was none beyond this reso-lution before you.
+In that statement I showed very clearly the whole genesis of these prosecutions, and I hope you listened to it very carefully.
+It gives you the whole genesis of this case.
+Well, I am supposed to be a very frankman-we are very frank after me by killing each other."
+Will you people.
+Ex-hypothesi, you will take it that we are truthful people also.
+So far as any agreement to tell the Muslim troops in India-even what the law of Islam is concerned, there was none beyond this resolution before you.
 But the day a man calls himself a Musalman he is bound to abide by what is contained in the Quran.
-If one single syllable of it I reject, I am not a Musalman.
-I may be the worst sinner.
+If one single syllable of it I reject, I am not a I may be the worst sinner.
+Musalman.
 I may be no matter however so, sinful I will still be-so long as I do not reject anything out of this book-I will still be a Musalman.
 But the moment I reject this however, pious or otherwise I may be, I am not a Musalman.
 And whatever is contained in the Quran I am required by the same law of the Quran to go and preach to everybody in the world-even to non-Moslems.
 Take the case of my revered friend here, Maulana Hussain Ahmed Sahib.
-He has been teaching in Medina-he is the disciple of Maulana Mahmud-ul-Hasan Saheb, the late Shaikhul- Hind.
+He has been teaching in Medinahe is the disciple of Maulana Mahmud. ul-Hasan Saheb, the late Shaikhul-Hind.
 It was from the Hejaz that he was arrested and taken to Egypt and then to Malta.
 He was teaching at Medina for ten years.
 He taught there the Prophet's traditions.
 Supposing he sits outside his house and he reads the Quran and he reads those very verses that "Whoever kills a Muslim wilfully will find his reward in Hell.
 He will abide there in forever.
 God will be wrath with him.
 God will curse him.
 And God had prepared for him a severe torment."
 Supposing when he was reciting this, a Muslim soldier was passing there.
-Will you say that Maulana Hussain Ahmad has when he was reciting this, a committed a crime under Sec.
+Will you say that Maulana Hussain Ahmad has committed a crime under Sec.
 505 Indian Penal Code?
 If you will say this, then why all this tall talk about toleration?
-Or suppose a Muslim Sepoy came to a Mosque; would the Maulana be a criminal because he recited this verse in the service while that soldier was there?
+Or suppose a Muslim Sepoy came to a Mosque; would the Maulana be a criminal because he recited this verse in the service while that soldier was there ?
 Take another case,.
-A sepoy comes to him and says "Maulana.
-I want to know what is the Law of Islam: I am required to go to Mesopotamia to fight against the Khalifa?
+A sepoy comes to him and says "Maulana, I want to know what is the Law of Islam: I am required to go to Mesopotamia to fight against the Khalifa?
 Is it lawful for me to go there and fight against Musal-mans?"
 The Maulana says it is unlawful.
 If he says it is lawful then he becomes a Kafer.
 If he keeps silent, God will curse him and the whole world will curse him.
 Therefore he will have to say, "No, it is not lawful".
 It is his duty as a religious teacher when a man comes in and asks him what is the Islamic Law, to explain to him truly the law of Islam; but if he cannot, for fear of the Penal Code, tell the truth-then the curse of God comes in.